How do you organize WordPress media folders?

 In addition to those settings, I can choose which images I want to include and which to exclude in this gallery, which is so perfect for my purpose.

 To sum up

-There are quite a lot of things that FileBird can do for you.
+There are quite a lot of things that FileBird can organize WordPress media folders for you.
 As far as this article can cover, I only name a few which apply to my example career as a photographer.

 For extensive eCommerce business or advertising agency, you can even exploit other powerful premium features of FileBird.
 I’m looking forward to seeing how this little tutorial helps quickly build your media management system.